- Find a Trail

 - Explore Trails

 The Loveland Recreation Trail encircles the "Gateway to the Rockies," offering views of the mountains and access to many of Loveland's natural treasures.
-While the trail is mostly complete, there are some on-road connecting segments.
-Contact Loveland's Parks and Recreation Department for the latest developments (see the Related Links box).
+While the trail is complete, there are some short on-road connecting segments.

 On the western side of Loveland, the trail travels through agricultural landscapes and residential areas, as well as Mehaffey Park.